MarkPearlCoZa/manager_readme/README.md

 **I am traditionally a people pleaser**.
 While I am no longer unable to say "no", I still want to find a way to help others.
 I try my best to not let this impact my ability to do my job, and more importantly those I work with.
 If you feel I am "people pleasing" to the greater detriment of others please call me out on it.
 I have grounded myself over the years so for the most part this is no longer an issue, but it does slip through sometimes.

 **I like to greet people by name and give them a hand shake**.
 If that feels awkward I'm up for any sort of variation of a handshake, from fist bump to personalized secret handshake.
 If you are really not comfortable with the physical contact let me know and I'll revert to a wave.
-I will do my best to greet you by name everyday, because of the challenges with my short term memory sometimes I may forget your name, if this happens just remind me.
+I will do my best to greet you by name every day, because of the challenges with my short term memory sometimes I may forget your name, if this happens just remind me.
 Don't feel like I don't care, I've forgotten my sisters name once in front of hundreds of people (ask me and I will tell you about how that happened).

 **I hate indifference**.
 I feel strongly that if I'm in a "system" and I'm not happy with how things are going then I should do everything in my power to change the system or let those know who are able to make changes be aware of what can be improved.
 I believe working for a company is a system.
 I know this is not always easy however it's better than just not caring.
 I hope those I work with do the same.